Timmtet/Loan-Prediction-Project/README.md

 4. Standardization:
 The dataset was then normalized using MinMaxScaler to make it fit for modelling

-5. Dealing with inbalanced data
+5. Dealing with imbalanced data
 An oversampling technique was carried out on the target feature using SMOTE so as to deal with the problem of imbalanced dataset

 6. Modelling